jaapjanfrans/hybrid-app-workshop/README.md

 run the app on the device with livereload enabled.
 Livereload not only has the advantage of instant reload of code but also provides you with sourcemap files so you can debug the `.ts` files instead of a combined `.js` file.
 ### 1.5 Adding an icon and a splashscreen
 The `resources` folder contains an icon and a splashscreen template.
-Use the cli command `ionic resources` to generate all resource formats needed. when you re-run the app on the device you should now see an icon and splashscreen on startup.
+Use the cli command `ionic cordova resources` to generate all resource formats needed. when you re-run the app on the device you should now see an icon and splashscreen on startup.